 1 tbsp Tomato Paste

 Begin by stacking your soft tortilla shells and cutting them into strips.

-Remove fresh cilantro leaves from stem, chop into pieces and set to side.
+Remove fresh cilantro leaves from the stem, chop them into pieces, and set them to the side.
 Chop onions and jalapeno into small pieces and set to the side.

 Add chicken stock to the cooking pan and add shredded chicken.

-Cover and allow to cook for 15 minutes on medium/low heat then change heat to simmer.
+Cover and cook for 15 minutes on medium/low heat, then change heat to simmer.

-The cooking oil is used to coat the bottom of your pan so you can fry the tortilla strips.
+The cooking oil coats the bottom of your pan so you can fry the tortilla strips.
 The amount needed will depend on the size of your pan.
 You’ll want enough oil so that your soft tortilla strips are mostly submerged so they can fry evenly.